 From mere basics to advance studies, lots of things need your consideration if you intend to become a good logo designer.
 We will delve into the details in a just a bit, but I would also like to mention that at any stage of your design qualification and experience, signing up for a good online program, certification, or a course could do wonders to help you in your design career.
 There are courses available in schools too.
 If you have the financial budget, aptitude, and time to attend regular classes, you should not hesitate at all.

 Of course!
 What would you ever do without learning the basics of any industry?
 Logo design is no exception.
-You learn the basics, and you qualify to at least get your foot inside the industry.
+You learn from the basic guide of logo design for beginners, and you qualify to at least get your foot inside the industry.
 Now how solid that footing is, depends upon your talent and lessons learned with time.
+If you have learned to design fox logos in grid, don’t just stick to that.
+Learn to experiment and graduate to 3D logo designs, and so on.
 Anyhow, here are a few basic things that I won’t elaborate on (because any designer you meet would happily drone on about them).
 But I would like to mention them just to emphasize upon their usefulness in your future as a logo designer.

 You must hone your observation if you are to become an extraordinary logo designer.
-And you should always do your home-work if you are to accept a design project.
+And you should always do your home-work if you are to accept custom graphic design projects.
 You must gain as many details regarding your client’s business industry and product as possible.
 You even need to find out the market trends and his competitors.
 That, by the way, is the sole purpose of having a design brief.

 However, many clients – even the big organizations – fail to provide enough info in their briefings, in which case, both skills come into play for the designer to stay on the right track.
 Instead use this framework.

 The following graphic design principles play a crucial role in logo design (in every design that you will ever create – forever!)